s1155003185/VCCProjectGenerator/README.md

     Enum class enum.
 Used in property Accessor

 {ClassMacro}
-    Getter, Setter stated in class_macro.hpp.
+    Macro stated in class_macro.hpp.
 If it is not match with any class macro in class_macro.hpp, the rest will be ignored
+    Note: No Initialize method in Class Object (except Form).
+Otherwise need to handle more than one place after adjustment of properties.
+    Please use recreation of object if initialize is needed.

     Current Options for Properties:
         | Macro | Description | Example |
         | --- | --- | --- |